Lampegia

 She was the daughter of Odo the Great.
 Her father arranged for her to marry Munuza, Governor of Catalonia, in an alliance toward the Franks.
-Her spouse rebelled against Abd al-Rahman ibn Abd Allah al-Ghafiqi, who in 730 took the Llivia Fortress, executed Munuza and sent Lampegia as a slave to the harem of Hisham ibn Abd al-Malik in Damascus.

-Her fate made her a legendary figure.
+Her spouse rebelled against Abd al-Rahman ibn Abd Allah al-Ghafiqi, who in 730 took the Llivia Fortress, executed Munuza and sent Lampegia as a slave concubine to the Umayyad harem of Hisham ibn Abd al-Malik in Damascus.